 The scenario of the clinician needing to isolate at home, while still providing services, has been a common feature this year.
 But if the clinicians thin client device is attached to a monitor in a consult room, then it’s unlikely a clinician will be taking that home with them.
 Maybe your practice will allow your clinician to access the clinical systems remotely with a personal laptop, given the right level of security and IT support?
 Check out these resources from the Australian Cyber Security Centre regarding Bring Your Own Device guidelines.

 Let's thaw out the ice age!

 In the wake of COVID-19 and the rising tide of digital health reliance, practices really need to consider if their current IT hardware will see them through the change.
 Speak to your IT service provider about what hardware will meet your requirements and how you will get a balance of security and flexibility.
-Check out these great resources on the RACGP website which might be helpful when planning how you will tackle your digital health future.
 And don’t forget to seek expert IT input when making those plans.